Shieh, Eric Y. (eys2108)

 • Shieh, E. (2010).
 On punishment and music education: Toward a practice for prisons and schools.
 International Journal of Community Music, 3(1), 19-32.

-His research and practice focus on: the work of teachers and schools in education policy, teacher research and activism, school change, social justice and equity, and intersections with music and arts education.
+His research and practice focus on the work of teachers and schools in education policy, school change, and policy intersections with equity and arts education.
+Eric also regularly contributes to The Hechinger Report and The Washington Post on education policy.

 Back to skip to quick links